Using 15 Icons in Notion: Visual Communication, Categorization, and Customization of Notes and Pages

 - Categorize and organize: They act as visual tags for different topics or themes, allowing you to quickly identify and separate your content.

-- Customize and personalize: Icons add visual variety to your Workspace, letting you choose symbols that reflect your style or the subject matter you’re working on.
+- Customize and personalize: Icons add visual variety to your workspace, letting you choose symbols that reflect your style or the subject matter you’re working on.

 How to Add Icons in Notion